sundarnaidu1432/Data-Analytics-Project-/README.md

 - **Scope**: Focus on the latest dataset only; historization of data is not required.
 - **Documentation**: Provide clear dash board of the data model to support Institute management .

-## Description

-This project focuses on analyzing student data to understand their interest levels in the institute’s programs.
-It includes details of students who registered, attended demo sessions, and those who showed interest or declined to join.